Fort Rock–Christmas Lake Valley basin: Fort Rock Cave

-Prior to the excavation of the Paisley Caves, Fort Rock Cave was the earliest evidence of human occupation in the Oregon.
+Prior to the excavation of the Paisley Caves, Fort Rock Cave was the earliest evidence of human occupation in Oregon.
 The cave was initially excavated by Luther Cressman in 1938 and during this summer his team discovered numerous well preserved sagebrush-bark sandals.
 This collection has been named the oldest-dated footwear, as the oldest sandal dates to around 10,000 years old.
 The cave is located approximately 1.5 miles (2.4 km) west of Fort Rock near Fort Rock State Natural Area in Lake County.
 Fort Rock Cave was declared a National Historic Landmark in 1961, and added to the National Register of Historic Places in 1966.

 Connley Caves

 The Connley Caves are six wave-cut notches in the Connley Hills that have been intermittently occupied from at least 11,200 BP to 3,140 BP.
 Volcanic ash from the Mazama eruption created a notable layer dating to 6,850 BP that was found in all the caves.
 The pre-Mazama archaeological deposits were rich in the bones of marshland animals, including birds such as ducks, sage-grouse, and grebes, small mammals like rabbits, gophers, and ground squirrels, and large animals such as pronghorn antelope, elk, and bison.
 These animals provide evidence for the previous wetland environment at the Connley Caves.
 Pine charcoal below the Mazama layer is an additional environmental indicator, as the tree only grows at cooler, wetter elevations.
 Artifacts from 11,000 BP to 7,000 BP show that the site was a popular camping spot.
 The assemblage consists of obsidian and fine-grain-basalt projectile points, knives, scrapers, drills, milling stones, cordage, and a variety of other items.
 Research is ongoing at the Connley Caves with the University of Oregon Archaeological Field School.